enonic/old-xp-doc/doc/developer/site/content-types/media-types.rst

 ===================

 The system ships with a set of pre-defined media content types.
-When files are uploaded in the Content Manager interface or through the content API - they will be transformed to one of the following content-types.
+When files are uploaded in the Content Studio interface or through the content API - they will be transformed to one of the following content-types.

 Common settings for all the content types listed below.